swaptacular/swpt_stomp/swpt-certificates.rst

   - *Key Usage* extension, marked as "critical" with its ``keyCertSign`` bit set to ``true``.
-This ensures that the public key can be used for verifying signatures on server certificates.
+This ensures that the public key can be used for verifying signatures on other certificates.

-  - *Name Constraints* extension, marked as "critical", specifying in its ``permittedSubtrees`` field a restriction of the ``directoryName`` form, ensuring that all certificates down the trust chain can not change subject's ``O``, ``OU``, and ``serialNumber`` distinguished name attributes.
+  - *Name Constraints* extension, marked as "critical", specifying in its ``permittedSubtrees`` field a restriction of the ``directoryName`` form, ensuring that all certificates down the trust chain can not change the subject's ``O``, ``OU``, and ``serialNumber`` distinguished name attributes.